cakenes/i3-gaps-kde/README.md

 ### Credits

+* Paul Du for active maintenance of i3's fork for kde.
+* sLite for the older versions of i3's fork for kde.
 * Michael Stapelberg for this awesome project, and all the contributors for their work.
 * Marius Muja for his KDE fixes on earlier versions of i3.
 They were a gamechanger, and without them i probably would have swiched back to KWM and would be unhappy for the rest of my life ;) I owe you some beers!
 I basically just ported his patches to 4.8 and left out what isn't necessary anymore.